Re-Animator: Home video

 The film was originally released on VHS, LaserDisc and Betamax by Vestron Video, and was later released on DVD by Elite Entertainment on April 30, 2002 in two versions: a standard DVD edition, and a "Millennium Edition" featuring a remastered picture and two commentary tracks, one by writer/director Stuart Gordon and the other by the entire main cast except for David Gale, who died in 1991.
+This THX certified two-disc DVD release also comes with Dolby Digital 5.1 standard and isolated musical score audio tracks, a 2.0 mono audio track and a DTS 5.1 audio track.

 R-rated version

 When Re-Animator was originally released in theaters, the filmmakers did not submit it for rating by the Motion Picture Association of America (MPAA), for fear that it would receive an X rating.
 However, this presented advertising restrictions, since many media outlets had policies against promoting unrated films.
 In early 1986, the filmmakers submitted a re-edited version of Re-Animator to the MPAA, which received an R rating.
 In the US, the vast majority of home media releases of the film used the unrated version.

 The R-rated version runs 93 minutes and has much of the gore edited out and replaced with various scenes which had been deleted for pacing purposes, including a subplot involving Dr. Hill hypnotizing several of the characters to make them more suggestible to his will (in this version, Dean Halsey is hypnotized early on to turn him against West, and then later is hypnotized again after he has been re-animated; in the theatrical film, the re-animated Halsey's submission is merely a result of the lobotomy).
 In addition, a short scene was added showing Herbert West injecting himself with small amounts of the reagent to stay awake and energized; this may have affected his thinking over the course of the film.

-The unrated version is often labeled as a "director's cut", which strictly speaking is false; director Stuart Gordon was not allowed to determine the final cut on any version of the film.
+The unrated version is often labeled as a "director's cut", which strictly speaking is false: director Stuart Gordon was not allowed to determine the final cut on any version of the film.
 However, Gordon has expressed his preference for the unrated version over the R-rated version.